Categories

 Latest Articles

-All articles can be found in our Sitemap or Legal Blog pages.
+All articles can be found in the Sitemap or Legal Blog pages.

 By Dom Watts

-Dom Watts is the founder of the Ministry of Injustice.
-Dom works in IT and has no legal training and is not a lawyer.
+Dom Watts founded the Ministry of Injustice in July 2021.
+Dom is an IT Professional with 30+ years experience in Tier 1 Banking, Government, Defence, Healthcare and Global Blue Chips.
+Dom has no legal training and is not a lawyer but has previously consulted for a Magic Circle Law Firm.
 You can find Dom on X or Google.

 In 2002 Dom Watts was an unlikely consumer champion.
 The dad of three from Croydon took on the power and might of Kodak – and won………